What is Heart Failure?

 Heart Institute Awarded Heart Failure Certification

 Doylestown Hospital is committed to providing extensive care to patients with all types of heart disease.

 Doylestown Hospital participates in the American Heart Association’s Get With the Guidelines-Heart Failure (GWTG-HF) program.
 Strategies employed in this program lowered 30-day mortality rates and readmissions in heart failure patients.
 In 2014, Doylestown Hospital received the Gold Plus Award for the fourth consecutive year from the American Heart Association.

-In addition, Doylestown Hospital has been awarded Advanced Heart Failure Certification by The Joint Commission of the American College of Cardiology and the American Heart Association.
+In addition, Doylestown Hospital has been awarded Heart Failure Certification by The Joint Commission.

 Managing Heart Failure